unknownv2/logmagic/README.md

 **Important:** properties must be popped from the context in the precise order in which they were added.
 Behavior otherwise is undefined.

+You can also get context property value by name at any time in any place in your code by calling to `L.GetContextValue(propertyName)` which returns null if property doesn't exist.

 ## Writing log events

 Log events are written to writers using the `ILog` interface.
 Typically you will instantiate it on top of your class definition you want to log from.